champost/demographer/README.rst

    (To deactivate yourchoiceofname just type $ deactiveate or open a new terminal window).
 To remove yourchoiceofname entirely type ::

-     $ conda remove -n yourchoiceofname -all
+     $ conda remove -n yourchoiceofname --all

 2. If you are using a Python 2.7 distribution that is not Anaconda, you can make a virtual environment using virtualenv.
 First make